Achaaab/gravity-simulator/README.md

 ![Sun, Mercury, Eearth, Moon, Mars and Jupiter](.github/pictures/mercury_to_jupiter.png)

 ## Improvements
-* Currently, the simulation is updated 60 times per second.
-In this interval, bodies move in a straight line (discrete simulation).
-This approximation can make bodies escape their orbit, if the time scale is too big.
-A possible workaround is to split the scaled time interval into small time intervals which must not be bigger than a fixed value, for example, 1 day.
-With this workaround, the CPU load will increases with the time scale to compute every intermediate position between frames.

 * Bodies start at their apoapsis point, which is fixed on the right.
 This is probably not realistic and could be improved.
 * A menu would be nice to explain usage.
 * A tri-dimensional version would be great.

 ## Contributing